timm/ezr/docs/lessons.md

 ### Software 2.0

-SE projects are now divided into team1, team2 where team1 does convectional SE, while team2 is in charge of the care and feeding on an optimizer/model builder
+SE projects are now divided into team1, team2 where team1 does conventional SE, while team2 is in charge of the care and feeding on an optimizer/model builder o

-### Separate policy from mechanism
+### Product lines / Separate policy from mechanism

-Your current code is but an example of one product within a large space of similar prodicts
+Your current code is but an example of one product within a large space of similar products

+So:
-Make much use or domain-specific notations (e.g. regx, our __doc__ strings, our little language for column headers).
+- Make much use or domain-specific notations (e.g. regx, our __doc__ strings, our little language for column headers).

-### Doc, Config
+### Config, matters

-At top of file, add in all settings to the __doc__ string.
-  Parse that string to create `the` global settings.
-  Also, every function gets a one line doc string.
-For documentation longer than one line, add this outside the function.
 - Config matters
   - fast growth in config options
   - slower growth in the options we use
   - gap in the middle (beween we do and what we can do)

+### Doc, matters
+Every pieces of software needs documentation.

+So:
+- At top of file, add in all settings to the __doc__ string.
+-  Parse that string to create `the` global settings.
+  Also, every function gets a one line doc string.
+For documentation longer than one line, add this outside the function.
+- pycco

-###  TDD
+###  Test-driven development

-hald tthe time in testing
+Half the development time is in tessting

-Lots of little tests.
-At end of file, add in demos/tests as methods of the `eg` class Report a test failure by return `False`.
-Note that `eg.all()` will run all demos/tests and return the number of failures to the operating system.
+Standard patterns for tests:
 - set up (reset seed, save settings)
 - tear down (restore)

+so:
+- write Lots of little tests.
+At end of file, add in demos/tests as methods of the `eg` class
+-  Report a test failure by return `False`.
+Note that `eg.all()` will run all demos/tests and return the number of failures to the operating system.

 it is difficult to teach debugging on non-trivial examples; students need domain knowledge about the SUT to make a judgement on whether a location is buggy or not.

-- run tests. re-run tests. beck's watch comamnd
+- run tests. re-run tests. beck's watch command
-- black-box, white-box, formal: fuzzing, clustering, safety crtical ssytems
+- black-box, white-box, formal: fuzzing, clustering, safety critical systems
 - shaperio: https://damorim.github.io/publications/li-etal-icse2018.pdf
 - whylines: needs specific tool support. but it does teach us that testing has a search structure
 - delta debugging